my role: ux design & ux research

 CONCLUSION & FUTURE PLANS

 With this project, I wanted to challenge myself by not only diving into a medical field, but also work on a topic that is usually sort of taboo to talk or share.
 As a female designer, I have come across this type of intimate subject, similar to menstrual cycles, before and wanted to bring awareness to abdominal/digestive system, this time.

 gut check is a product of collaboration

 between a proctologist and a ux designer

 In conclusion, this algorithm prototype has been constructed and designed with a lot of direct conversations between, not only a surgeon and a designer, but also a handful of people with medical history, whether it is specifically in the proctology field or general history as well.

 All the feedback received during the design/planning process have made a huge impact on making this platform as accessible and fun as possible.

 surprisingly, most of the feedback from user testers have been encouraging and positive to make this concept live

 From usability, concept, and all the way to design, gut check made a great impression on people with diverse backgrounds.
 Therefore, it is very exciting to create a product that reaches a specific audience that is also very common in any part of the world.

 For the future of this app, I need to conduct a more robust research on how doctors conduct their assessments in various locations and specifically in

-the proctology filed, rather than collaborating with one doctor.
+the proctology field, rather than collaborating with one doctor.
 Coming up

-with a most accurate algorithm is very important and is not reflected in this
+with a more accurate algorithm is very important and is not reflected in this

 Thank you so much for taking your time and reaching the end!